 Their personal journeys have been different, but one thing was very similar, their need for more support and resources from the very beginning and each step of their process.
 Searching the internet far too often felt overwhelming.

-We know we have so much to learn from all of you and we hope to connect you with amazing resources and inclusive providers to support your journeys and hopefully make some lasting friendships along the way.
+We hope to connect you with amazing resources and inclusive providers to support your journeys and hopefully make some lasting friendships along the way.

 5 Tips for LGBTQ+ Family Building